ischrot/ischrot.github.io/teaching/ss22/nlo.md

 : - [Prof. Dr. Ekaterina A. Kostina][ekaterina]
   - [Ihno Schrot][ihno]

-  Please contact [Ihno Schrot][ihno] if you have questions regarding this seminar.
+  Please contact [Ihno Schrot][ihno] if you have questions regarding this course.
   {:.note title="Contact"}

 Tutor: